-The NAASC also hosts Data Reduction Parties during which a group of 10-12 PIs and their students visit the NAASC at the same time for assistance in data reduction and analysis.
-These parties are similar to individual f2f support visits except that they also include lectures on ALMA data packaging, the ALMA calibration and imaging pipelines, and advanced imaging analysis techniques, depending on interest.
+The NAASC also hosts ALMA Data Reduction Party workshops during which a group of 10-12 researchers visit the NAASC at the same time for assistance in data reduction and analysis.
+These events are similar to individual f2f support visits except that they also include lectures and can be focused on a specific technique or application, depending on interest.
 The dates for these events are announced via the NAASC webpage and the NRAO eNews newsletter.

 Long-term visitors to the NAASC are also strongly encouraged, especially those interested in extending and optimizing the capabilities of ALMA or improving the data reduction and imaging strategies.
 The length of such visits is negotiable but they typically last between a few weeks to a year.
-Visit support can range from paying for accommodation, per diem or travel costs, to salary supplements, as needed.
 More details are available at: https://science.nrao.edu/facilities/alma/community1/opportunities/visitorsprogram.